Patent: Governing laws

 Alongside these international agreements for patents there was the Patent Law Treaty (PLT).
 This treaty standardized the filing date requirements, standardized the application and forms, allows for electronic communication and filing, and avoids unintentional loss of rights, and simplifies patent office procedures.

 Sometimes, nations grant others, other than the patent owner, permissions to create a patented product based on different situations that align with public policy or public interest.
 These may include compulsory licenses, scientific research, and in transit in country.

+Anti-biopiracy dispositions

+After two decades of drafting, the WIPO's Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore moved to a Diplomatic Conference in May 2024 and adopted the WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge (GRATK Treaty) mandating patent disclosure requirements for patents based on genetic resources and associated traditional knowledge from being granted.
+The Treaty contemplates revocation for patents incorrectly filed.

+The treaty, and in particular its planned extension, is seen as complementing the Nagoya Protocol to the Convention on Biological Diversity and its system of Access and Benefit-Sharing.
+Representatives of Indigenous peoples view the GRATK Treaty as a "first step towards guaranteeing just and transparent access to these resources."

 Application and prosecution

 Before filing for an application, which must be paid for whether a patent is granted or not, a person will want to ensure that their material is patentable.
 Patentable material must be synthetic, meaning that anything natural cannot be patented.
 For example, minerals, materials, genes, facts, organisms, and biological processes cannot be patented, but if someone were to apply an inventive, non-obvious, step to them to synthesize something new, the result could be patentable.
 That includes genetically engineered strains of bacteria, as was decided in Diamond v.
 Chakrabarty.
 Patentability also depends on public policy and ethical standards.
 Additionally, patentable materials must be novel, useful, and a non-obvious inventive step.

 A patent is requested by filing a written application at the relevant patent office.
 The person or company filing the application is referred to as "the applicant".
 The applicant may be the inventor or its assignee.
 The application contains a description of how to make and use the invention that must provide sufficient detail for a person skilled in the art (i.e., the relevant area of technology) to make and use the invention.
 In some countries there are requirements for providing specific information such as the usefulness of the invention, the best mode of performing the invention known to the inventor, or the technical problem or problems solved by the invention.
 Drawings illustrating the invention may also be provided.

 The application also includes one or more claims that define what a patent covers or the "scope of protection".